Canada

 Do you work with Canadian healthcare and regulated sectors?

 Yes, carefully.
-Canadian healthcare SEO operates under provincial regulatory frameworks (College of Physicians for each province, CRHPA in BC, CPSO in Ontario) that affect what medical claims can be made publicly.
+Canadian healthcare SEO operates under provincial regulatory frameworks (the College of Physicians and Surgeons in each province) that affect what medical claims can be made publicly.
 Canadian financial services operate under OSFI and provincial securities regulators.
-I understand these frameworks at the level a marketer needs to, draft content that can survive compliance review, and flag when something needs a specialist.
-I am not a lawyer or a clinician and will not pretend to be.
+I understand these frameworks at the level a marketer needs, draft content that can survive compliance review, and flag when something needs a specialist.
+I am not a lawyer or a clinician.

 How long until Canadian rankings move?